-Upon initiation of CLOZARIL[®] (clozapine) therapy, up to a 1-week supply of additional CLOZARIL tablets may be provided to the patient to be held for emergencies (e.g., weather, holidays).
+Upon initiation of FazaClo® (clozapine, USP) therapy, up to a 1-week supply of additional FazaClo® (clozapine, USP) orally disintegrating tablets may be provided to the patient to be held for emergencies (eg, weather, holidays).

+Initial Treatment

-Initial Treatment: It is recommended that treatment with CLOZARIL begin with one-half of a 25-mg tablet (12.5 mg) once or twice daily and then be continued with daily dosage increments of 25-50 mg/day, if well tolerated, to achieve a target dose of 300-450 mg/day by the end of 2 weeks.
+It is recommended that treatment with FazaClo® (clozapine, USP) begin with one-half of a 25-mg, orally disintegrating tablet (12.5 mg) once or twice daily.
+The remaining one-half tablet should be destroyed.
+The dosing should be continued with daily dosage increments of 25-50 mg/day, if well-tolerated, to achieve a target dose of 300-450 mg/day by the end of 2 weeks.
 Subsequent dosage increments should be made no more than once or twice weekly, in increments not to exceed 100 mg.
 Cautious titration and a divided dosage schedule are necessary to minimize the risks of hypotension, seizure, and sedation.

-In the multicenter study that provides primary support for the effectiveness of CLOZARIL in patients resistant to standard drug treatment for schizophrenia, patients were titrated during the first 2 weeks up to a maximum dose of 500 mg/day, on a t.i.d. basis, and were then dosed in a total daily dose range of 100-900 mg/day, on a t.i.d. basis thereafter, with clinical response and adverse effects as guides to correct dosing.
+In the multicenter study that provides primary support for the effectiveness of clozapine in patients resistant to standard drug treatment for schizophrenia, patients' doses were titrated during the first 2 weeks up to a maximum dose of 500 mg/day on a t.i.d. basis.
+Subsequent dosage increments were then dosed in a total daily dose range of 100-900 mg/day on a t.i.d. basis, with clinical response and adverse effects as guides to correct dosing.

+Therapeutic Dose Adjustment

-Therapeutic Dose Adjustment: Daily dosing should continue on a divided basis as an effective and tolerable dose level is sought.
+Daily dosing should continue on a divided basis as an effective and tolerable dose level is sought.
 While many patients may respond adequately at doses between 300-600 mg/day, it may be necessary to raise the dose to the 600-900 mg/day range to obtain an acceptable response.
-(Note: In the multicenter study providing the primary support for the superiority of CLOZARIL in treatment-resistant patients, the mean and median CLOZARIL doses were both approximately 600 mg/day.)
+(Note: In the multicenter study providing the primary support for the superiority of clozapine in treatment-resistant patients, the mean and median clozapine doses were both approximately 600 mg/day.)

 Because of the possibility of increased adverse reactions at higher doses, particularly seizures, patients should ordinarily be given adequate time to respond to a given dose level before escalation to a higher dose is contemplated.
-CLOZARIL can cause EEG changes, including the occurrence of spike and wave complexes.
+Clozapine can cause EEG changes, including the occurrence of spike and wave complexes.
 It lowers the seizures threshold in a dose-dependent manner and may induce myoclonic jerks or generalized seizures.
-These symptoms may be likely to occur with rapid dose increase and in patients with pre-existing epilepsy.
+These symptoms may be likely to occur with rapid-dose increase and in patients with preexisting epilepsy.
 In this case, the dose should be reduced and, if necessary, anticonvulsant treatment initiated.